 Shania Twain, 'No One Needs to Know' (Twister, 1996)

 This epic disaster adventure movie followed Helen Hunt as Dr. Jo Harding and Bill Paxton as her estranged husband Bill "The Extreme" Harding on their dangerous pursuit of a tornado.
 While the song was used in the film, Shania Twain also released a music video that was Twister-themed.
-Much like the protagonists of the film, the erratic weather doesn't seem to phase the Canadian country legend one bit.
+Much like the protagonists of the film, the erratic weather doesn't seem to faze the Canadian country legend one bit.

 A good soundtrack can make or break a scene in a feature film.
 What did we miss?
 Tweet us @CBCMusic!